voges/calq/README.md

 ---

 This is the official repository for the development of the CALQ software.
-It is hosted at GitHub (https://github.com/voges/calq) and Bitbucket (https://bitbucket.org/voges/calq).
+It is hosted at GitHub (https://github.com/voges/calq).

 ## Build instructions